 Supported features and modes

-The ARM Architecture models within gem5 support an ARMv7-a profile of the ARM® architecture with multi-processor extensions.
-Specifically, this include support for Thumb®, Thumb-2, VFPv3 (32 double register variant) and NEON™.
-Optional features of the architecture that are not currently supported are TrustZone®, ThumbEE, Jazelle®, and Virtualization and Large Physical Address Extensions (LPAE).
+The ARM Architecture models within gem5 support an ARMv8-A profile of the ARM® architecture allowing for multi-processor simulation of 64-bit ARM (AArch64) cores.
+Additionally, gem5 still support ARMv7-a profile of the ARM® architecture with multi-processor extensions for 32-bit simulation.
+Specifically, this include support for Thumb®, Thumb-2, VFPv3 (32 double register variant), NEON™, and Large Physical Address Extensions (LPAE).
+Optional features of the architecture that are not currently supported are TrustZone®, ThumbEE, Jazelle®, and Virtualization.

 Conditional Execution Support